rdhadda/Dhaddas-Detailing/README.md

 I've used code and classes courtesy of Bootstrap, this can be seen throughout my code with comments.

-W3 Schools for the favicon.
+W3 Schools for the favicon and learning how to manipulate a modal using JavaScript.

 ### Media